result

 Eric Brueggeman’s gift carries forward a family tradition of giving back

 The unique bond between grandmother and grandson transcends age, time and space.
 Blurring the lines of family structure, that intergenerational relationship is often founded on a distinct kind of forbearance and acceptance nurtured through common interests.
 Such is the story of Eric Brueggeman and his beloved late grandmother, Janice Hood Barrow, who instilled in him a love of music and a passion for the impact of charitable giving.

-A founding member of Houston Methodist’s Center for Performing Arts Medicine (CPAM), Barrow established the Janice H. Barrow Endowment for Artist Treatment, Research and Injury Prevention at CPAM for the orthopedic care of injured ballet dancers and other artists, in addition to her support of other specialties, such as cardiology and neurology — and specifically concussion care.
+Known as Jan to her many friends and family, she was an intelligent, compassionate and purposeful force of nature whose humble influence permeated her interactions throughout her lifetime of community service and philanthropic endeavors.
+Of all her passions, the arts spoke to her the most.
+She developed a deep love for the symphony, serving as president and subsequently as a lifetime trustee of the Houston Symphony Society.
+A founding member of Houston Methodist’s Center for Performing Arts Medicine (CPAM), Barrow established the Janice H. Barrow Endowment for Artist Treatment, Research and Injury Prevention at CPAM for the orthopedic care of injured ballet dancers and other artists.
+She also supported other specialties such as cardiology and neurology — specifically, concussion care.

 MUCH LIKE HIS GRANDMOTHER AND PARENTS, BRUEGGEMAN IS VERY PURPOSEFUL IN selecting THE INSTITUTIONS HE SUPPORTS

 Upon his grandfather’s passing, Brueggeman became Barrow’s plus-one.
 Escorting his grandmother to special community events opened the door to a world of art and music, but more important, a culture of goodwill and philanthropy.

-“I feel very blessed to have had a family and an upbringing that have afforded me a life in which I can do my part to benefit my city,” says Brueggeman.
 His parents, Barrow’s daughter, Elizabeth, and her husband, Mark, impressed upon Eric and his siblings the value — indeed, the obligation — of paying forward their good fortune to effect positive change in their community.

+“I feel very blessed to have had a family and an upbringing that have afforded me a life in which I can do my part to benefit my city,” states Brueggeman.

-Thus began Brueggeman’s foray into supporting causes important to him — music, the arts and medicine.
-Having suffered three concussions playing competitive sports in high school, he is a longtime supporter of concussion research.
-Of particular interest to Eric is the work of the team at the Houston Methodist Concussion Center, led by Kenneth Podell, PhD.
+Thus began Brueggeman’s foray into supporting causes meaningful to him — music, the arts and medicine.
+Having suffered three concussions playing competitive sports in high school, he is a long-time supporter of concussion research.
+Of particular interest to Brueggeman is the work of the team at the Houston Methodist Concussion Center, led by Kenneth Podell, PhD.
 Dr. Podell, a neuropsychologist and the John M. O’Quinn Centennial Chair in Concussion Research and Care, specializes in brain injury and disease, lending his expertise in sports concussion to several professional, college and high school athletic teams.
 Brueggeman’s own perspectives on the topic have contributed to Dr. Podell’s concussion research efforts.